BlackZork/mqmgateway/README.md

   * **network** (optional)

-    Sets default network name for all state, commands and availability sections in this topic
+    Sets default network name for all state, commands and availability sections in this topic.

+    Multiple comma-separated values are supported.
+If more than one value is set, then you have to include `${network}` placeholder in `topic` value.

   * **slave** (optional)

-    Sets default modbus slave address for all state, commands and availability sections in this topic
+    Sets default modbus slave address for all state, commands and availability sections in this topic.

+    Mutiple values are supported in for of comma separated list of numbers or number ranges like this:

+        1,2,3,5-18,21

+    If more than one value is set, then you have to include `${slave_address}` or `${slave_name}` in `topic` value.

+    For examples see [Multi-device definitions](#multi-device-definitions) section.

 ### A *commands* section.